thingsdb/ThingsDocs/v0/content/collection-api/types_info.md

 ### Return value

-A Thing containing information about the properties of all Types within a collection.
+Types [info](../../data-types/info) for all types in the collection.